galloska/Codeforces-Status-Parser/README.md

 `g++ generateLogs.cpp -std=c++11`

-Once the file is compiled, then run:
+Once the file is compiled run:

 `./a.out numberOfFileStatus startDateOfContest`